krapie/krapie/README.md

 ## Hi, I'm Kevin Park 👋

-I'm a software developer specializing in Go and Java-based web server application development, K8s and AWS-based backend architecture design and infrastructure deployment, and JS and TS-based web application prototyping.
+I'm a DevOps engineer specializing in infrastructure development and operation with Go, K8s, and AWS.

 I'm also an open source maintainer of [Yorkie](https://github.com/yorkie-team) and a member of [Kubernetes](https://github.com/kubernetes) and [Istio](https://github.com/istio), and have many other open source activities.